 Peppermint Leaf and Harmful Organisms

-Peppermint is toxic to certain harmful organisms and has demonstrated antimicrobial and antibacterial activity.
+Peppermint is toxic to certain harmful organisms and has demonstrated potent defensive activity when researched.
 The British Embassy in Reykjavik Iceland discovered that a mixture containing peppermint essential oil was found to be effective for addressing head lice infestation.
 Research shows that methanol extracts of peppermint are substantially resistant to fungus and are effective at halting fungal spores.
-Perhaps most interesting was a study by Brazil’s Universidade Federal da Bahi in which peppermint leaf extract was used on a type of parasitic larvae typically found in the intestines of goats.
+Perhaps most interesting was a study by Brazil’s Universidade Federal da Bahi in which peppermint leaf extract was used on a type of larvae typically found in the intestines of goats.
 Researchers noted that peppermint leaf extract produced a reduction of infective larvae by over 95%.

 What are Other Benefits of Peppermint Leaf?